myStery24/python-caesar-cipher-substitution/README.md

 # Encryption & Decryption using Substitution Algorithm
 A Python program that encrypts the original string (plaintext) and decrypts the ciphertext (encrypted string) using a substitution algorithm.
+The program prompts users to choose between two options: encryption or decryption.
+Next, users need to input a message and a shift amount.

 ### Features
 - Encryption: Encrypt strings with a shift amount.